The cover letter you write and format will serve as your first impression with a prospective hiring representative.

 Do you have any unique skills that the company would consider beneficial?
 Do you speak a second language or have exceptional technology skills?
 Any special useful skills will push your name to the top of the list of candidates.

 Need additional help writing a top-notch cover letter?
-Reach out to Candace for assistance!
+Reach out to Candace, a certified resume writer, for assistance!